 Activity Duration 1 Rotarians and the cooperating organization, CoEd, assess community needs in the Guatemalan departments to be served by the projects and select preliminary candidates to receive the programs.
 (Pre-project groundwork.)
-June, 2016 (1 month) 2 With the help of local residents, the schools selected to receive computer centers make needed modifications and improvements to the classrooms that will house the centers.
+June, 2017 (1 month) 2 With the help of local residents, the schools selected to receive computer centers make needed modifications and improvements to the classrooms that will house the centers.
 (This process may happen sooner if funds are available.)
-August, 2017 (1 month) 3 Contract evaluators from Del Valle University administer standardized reading assessments to 1st- and 2nd- grade students at a sample of schools selected to enter the primary reading program to establish a baseline.
-August, 2017 (1 month) 4 Rotarians and CoEd purchase computer equipment in Guatemala from a local retailer that sets up the computers in the centers.
+August, 2018 (1 month) 3 Contract evaluators from Del Valle University administer standardized reading assessments to 1st- and 2nd- grade students at a sample of schools selected to enter the Culture of Reading Program (CORP) to establish a baseline.
+August, 2018 (1 month) 4 Rotarians and CoEd purchase computer equipment in Guatemala from a local retailer that sets up the computers in the centers.
 Computer teachers are selected from the local communities.
 (This process may happen sooner if funds are available.)
-September - November, 2017 (3 months) 5 Rotarians and CoEd purchase textbooks in Guatemala.
+September - November, 2018 (3 months) 5 Rotarians and CoEd purchase textbooks in Guatemala.
 (This process may happen sooner if funds are available.)
-Late November, 2017 (1 week) 6 With oversight from the Guatemala Vista Hermosa Rotarians, CoEd staff sort, package, and warehouse the textbooks.
+Late November, 2018 (1 week) 6 With oversight from the Guatemala La Reforma Rotarians, CoEd staff sort, package, and warehouse the textbooks.
 The newly selected computer teachers receive training in the standard computer center curriculum.
-November 2017 - January 2018 (3 months) 7 Schools participating in the primary reading program receive training materials (picture books, markers, construction paper, etc.) Classes begin.
-January, 2018 (1 month) 8 CoEd's training staff deliver at least 19 training sessions to the teachers participating in the primary school reading program, with some assistance from Rotary volunteers.
-January - August, 2018 (8 months) 9 Rotarians from Downey and other international clubs travel to Guatemala to assist Guatemala Vista Hermosa Rotarians and CoEd staff in delivering materials to the schools and inaugurating the projects.
+November 2018 - January 2019 (3 months) 7 Schools participating in the Culture of Reading Program (CORP) receive training materials (picture books, markers, construction paper, etc.) Classes begin.
+January, 2019 (1 month) 8 CoEd's training staff deliver at least 19 training sessions to the teachers participating in the Culture of Reading Program (CORP), with some assistance from Rotary volunteers.
+January - August, 2019 (8 months) 9 Rotarians from Calgary and other international clubs travel to Guatemala to assist Guatemala La Reforma Rotarians and CoEd staff in delivering materials to the schools and inaugurating the projects.
 Teachers and students at the textbook schools receive training in the effective use and care of the books.
-February - March, 2018 (2 months) 10 CoEd staff monitor and fine-tune primary-school teachers' performance in the classroom and evaluate their success at using the early literacy methodology they've learned, with oversight from Rotary volunteers.
-February - November, 2018 (11 months) 11 Contract evaluators from Del Valle University administer standardized reading assessments to 1st- and 2nd- grade students at a sample of schools in the primary reading program, and other contract researchers compare them to baseline results from the same schools collected in August 2017.
-August, 2018- February, 2019 12 CoEd staff return to the computer centers and textbook program schools periodically to perform additional training, provide technical support, and assess program performance.
-March, 2018 - Future Years (ongoing)
+February - March, 2019 (2 months) 10 CoEd staff monitor and fine-tune CORP teachers' performance in the classroom and evaluate their success at using the early literacy methodology they've learned, with oversight from Rotary volunteers.
+February - November, 2019 (11 months) 11 Contract evaluators from Del Valle University administer standardized reading assessments to 1st- and 2nd- grade students at a sample of CORP schools, and other contract researchers compare them to baseline results from the same schools collected in August 2018.
+August, 2019- February, 2020 (7 months) 12 CoEd staff return to the computer centers & textbook program schools periodically to perform additional training, provide technical support, and assess program performance.
+March, 2019 - Future Years (ongoing)